MicrosoftDocs/power-automate-docs/articles/flows-excel.md

 ## Limitations

 - The Power Automate pane is currently available only on Excel for the web.

-- If your flow uses the Excel Online (Business) connector, you might experiences some differences.
-(Ravon to include in write-up).
+- If your flow uses the Excel Online (Business) connector, you might experience some issues.
 To learn about the issues and limitations, go to [Excel Online (Business)](/connectors/excelonlinebusiness#general-known-issues-and-limitations).